dtcenter/METplus/docs/Contributors_Guide/documentation.rst

   'generated' to preserve old URL paths.

 The html files that are created can be found in the *METplus/docs/_build/html* directory.
-Theweb browser can point to this directory by entering the following in the web browser's navigation bar:
+The web browser can point to this directory by entering the following in the web browser's navigation bar:

    *file:///<path-to>/METplus/docs/_build/html/index.html*